How to take care of your eyes while in self-quarantine

 For individuals who regularly wear glasses, you may unconsciously be adding a plate of armor to your defense against the virus.

-As explained by the American Academy of Ophthalmology (AAO), a pair of specs may protect the eyes from exposure to respiratory droplets.
-Although the security of a face shield or a pair of goggles far surpasses that of eyeglasses or sunglasses, any lens surface area can help prevent the virus from reaching your eyes.
+As the AAO explains, a pair of specs may help protect your eyes from exposure to some of these respiratory droplets.
+Although the security of a face shield or a pair of goggles far surpasses that of eyeglasses or sunglasses, any lens surface area can help prevent some airborne droplets containing the virus from reaching your eyes.

 It’s also been suggested by the AAO to ditch your contact lenses and wear glasses for the time being.
 Individuals who wear contacts are more prone to eye irritation, which leads them to rub and touch their eyes more often.